AWS FPGA Hardware Development Kit (HDK)#

 Now you need to install the FPGA Management tools by sourcing the

-sdk_setup.sh
+sdk_setup.sh script:

 cd aws-fpga